HumayunK01/CodeRedProject/README.md

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ### Medical Disclaimer
-⚠️ **Important**: BioSentinel is designed as a decision support tool and is **NOT a substitute for professional medical diagnosis**.
+⚠️ **Important**: OutbreakLens is designed as a decision support tool and is **NOT a substitute for professional medical diagnosis**.
 All results should be interpreted by qualified healthcare providers.
 Always consult with medical professionals for diagnosis, treatment plans, and medical decisions.

 ### Data Usage
 - **Training Data**: Uses publicly available datasets (NIH Malaria Dataset)